straiforos/infrastructure/GITEA_ACTIONS_SETUP.md

    3. Add each secret with its corresponding value.

 3. **Verify Java Version**:
-   - The workflow uses Java 11.
-If you need a different version, modify the `java-version` field in the "Set up JDK" step of the workflow file.
+   - The workflow uses Java 11 (openjdk-11).
+If you need a different version, modify the container image in the `main.yml` file.

+4. **Update pom.xml**:
+   - Ensure your `pom.xml` file includes the correct `distributionManagement` section for the Maven repository.
+   - The `tvision360.repo.url` property should be set to the URL of your Maven repository.

-4. **Commit and Push**:
+5. **Commit and Push**:
-   - Commit the `.gitea/workflows/main.yml` file to your repository.
+   - Commit the `.gitea/workflows/main.yml` file and updated `pom.xml` to your repository.
    - Push the changes to the `main` branch.

-5. **Verify Workflow**:
+6. **Verify Workflow**:
    - Go to the "Actions" tab in your Gitea repository.
    - You should see the "openHAB CI" workflow listed.
    - The workflow will run automatically on pushes to the `main` branch and for pull requests targeting `main`.